An Ion-Intercalation Memristor for Enabling Full Parallel Writing in Crossbar Networks: Experiment

 \section{Experiment}

 We fabricated two prototype memristors (hereafter referred to as samples S1 and S2) to validate the theoretical framework.
-In this experiment, a polymer buffer layer was prepared using polyethylene glycol (PEG), while the electrolyte consisted of \ce{Li+} based solution.
+In this experiment, an ion acceptor layer was prepared using polyethylene glycol (PEG), while the electrolyte consisted of \ce{Li+} based solution.
 The electrochemical cell was assembled using a graphite anode, a \ce{LiFePO4} cathode, and a pair of aluminum readout electrodes.
 This design enables reversible lithium-ion intercalation into the polymer matrix, thereby allowing continuous and tunable modulation of the device’s resistance states.
 During the experiment, the program voltage $V_p$ was set to $3.6\,\mathrm{V}$ to effectively stimulate lithium extraction.